 5 Lies About Cannabis (and the Real Facts)

-Why are there so many misconceptions surrounding cannabis?
-The tension between those who oppose it and support it is so thick, you can cut it with a knife!
 After Marijuana was introduced as a recreational drug by Mexican immigrants approximately 100 years ago, the hate for it has been a serious problem.
 Since the 1930’s the United States government has tried and failed to eradicate it.
 Up until recently, the war against weed was winning with the help of propaganda (which is a really nice way of saying “convincing lies aimed to manipulate the masses”).
 A number of deceptive ideas have been advertised to demonize the herb, and sadly, these thoughts are still believed to this day despite the evidence against them.

 Photo by Online Marketing on Unsplash